Disability Benefits at Retirement Age: What Happens?

 Currently, early retirement is not applicable to beneficiaries receiving Social Security Disability benefits.
 At age 62, the beneficiary will still receive disability benefits up to the point of full retirement age.

-If you require assistance navigating the disability claims application and appeal process, the disability advocates at Phillips Disability will work to ensure you receive the benefits you qualify for.
+If you require assistance navigating the disability claims application and appeal process, the disability advocates at Dayes Law Firm PC will work to ensure you receive the benefits you qualify for.